ucals/ucals.github.io/about.markdown

 permalink: /about/
 ---

-Aeronautical engineer, entrepreneur, student (masters in computer science), and amateur triathlete...
+Aeronautical engineer, entrepreneur, student (masters in computer science), and amateur triathlete.